 You’ll also get to spend a lot of time outdoors and in nature.
-Not all hosts will be working farms, you’ll also find rural family homes with lifestyle blocks or small urban farms who need a helping hand.
+Not all hosts will be working farms, you’ll also find rural family homes with lifestyle blocks or small urban farms that need a helping hand.

 Each country has its own national WWOOF network, so the only potential downside to WWOOFing is that you need to join the program for each country you’re visiting.

 If you love kids, you could experience a new culture and live in a new country by becoming an Au Pair.
 Au Pairs look after a host’s children whilst staying in the family home, so as part of the role, you’ll get free accommodation and board.

 Au Pairs are expected to live with the host family, to help with childcare and housework tasks, and are included in the family’s daily routines and activities.